 - Unwanted touching or grabbing (without aggravating factors).

-Examples of felony aggravated battery:
+Common examples of felony aggravated assault include:

 - Pointing a weapon at a person.